RodgerOliver/ethical-hacking/README.md

 * Deauth Attacks
   * `aireplay-ng --deauth <num-of-packets> -a <network bssid> -c <target bssid> wlan0mon`
 ## Crack WEP
+WEP stands for Wired Equivalent Privacy and is an old encryption method that uses RC4 algorithm to encrypt the packets.
+In this encryption method the packet is encrypted with the key by the sender, and the reciver decrypts it.
+Each packet sent has a unique keystream.
+Random initialization vector (IV) added to the WEP key is used to create this keystream.
+Then this keystream is used to encrypt the packet.
+This IV is sent in plain text with the packet for the receiver to decrypt it, and it is only
+24-bits long.
 ### Busy Network
 * Start airodump-ng in the target network
 * Crack